dulangaweerakoon/product_detection/README.md

 From the given image dataset, we trained a 42-class Image classffier with ResNext_101_32x48d model pretrained on Imagenet dataset.
 Trained model can be downloaded from: https://drive.google.com/drive/u/1/folders/1UVnhpJOe0O5yESD473o43ZUfGF8VoXgx

-## Fusion of visual and textual features
+### Fusion
-We append the pre-final layer activations of *Vision* model and *BERT* model and learn a simple 1-hidden layer MLP classifier.
-The obtained accuracy is *__*.
+The proper fusion of vision and text is expected to increase the performance.
+Please use both the datasets and see if it helps.